epfl-dlab/quotebank-toolkit/README.md

-# quotoolbox
+# quotebank-toolkit
 This repository contains utility scripts for preprocessing [Quotebank](https://zenodo.org/record/4277311) [1].
 Currently, two scripts are available:
 - [`json2parquet.py`](#json2parquetpy) - converts Quotebank data stored in JSON format to parquet format.
 Parquet files are faster to load, making data exploration significantly more convenient.
 For details about the Parquet format, see [the official documentation](https://parquet.apache.org/docs/).
-- [`cleanup_disambiguate.py`](#cleanup_disambiguatepy) - performs basic cleanup of the quotation-level Quotebank data and assigns a Wikidata QID to the respective speaker of each quotation.
-In other words, the script links each attributed speaker to its corresponding Wikidata item,  making Wikidata's rich knowledge usable for analyses.
+- [`cleanup_disambiguate.py`](#cleanup_disambiguatepy) - performs basic cleanup of the quotation-centric Quotebank data and assigns a Wikidata QID to the respective speaker of each quotation.
+In other words, the script links each attributed speaker to its corresponding Wikidata item, making Wikidata's rich knowledge usable for further analyses.
 To be more specific, `cleanup_disambiguate.py` performs the following preprocessing steps:
-	- removal of the quotes
+	- removal of the quotes that meet the following conditions:
 		- attributed to no speaker
 		- that can be parsed as a date
 		- where the speaker name is identified as spurious (see [data/blacklists/name_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/name_blacklist.txt))